oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ## Authorization Grant

-An authorization grant is a credential representing the resource owner's authorization (to access its protected resources) used by the client to obtain an access token.
+An authorization grant represents the resource owner's authorization (to access its protected resources) used by the client to obtain an access token.
 This specification defines three grant types -- authorization code, refresh token,